 The X server screen visuals list can be altered through ffbconfig.
-The ffbconfig options in Table 5-4 can be used to configure the list of the exported visuals for the specified device.
+The ffbconfig options in TABLE 5-4 can be used to configure the list of the exported visuals for the specified device.

-Name Possible Values Defaults in Solaris2.5.1/ 2.5.1 SHWP
+Name Possible Values Defaults in Solaris2.5.1/ 2.5.1 SHWP Defaults in Solaris 2.6

-linearorder first/last last
+linearorder first/last last last

-deflinear true/false false
+deflinear true/false false false

-overlayorder first/last last
+overlayorder first/last last last

-efoverlay true/false false
+defoverlay true/false false false

-expvis enable/disable disable
+expvis enable/disable disable enable

-ov enable/disable disable
+SOV enable/disable disable enable

-Table 5-4 The Default Settings of the ffbconfig Visual Flags
+TABLE 5-4 The Default Settings of the ffbconfig Visual Flags